Pratyushaa94/Azure-Resource-Policies/README.md

 4. **Infrastructure as Code**: Complete Terraform implementation
 5. **CI/CD**: Automated deployment through GitHub Actions
 6. **Variable Management**: Separation of configuration from code

-## Maintenance and Monitoring

-- Monitor blob access patterns in Azure Portal
-- Review lifecycle policy effectiveness
-- Adjust timing parameters in terraform.tfvars as needed
-- Check Azure Storage metrics for tier transitions

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

-## License

-MIT License

-## Support

-For issues and questions, please open an issue in the GitHub repository.